WatermanMC/WaterHomes/README.md

     args: "<red>Error!
 Invalid Argument!"
     # This is only activated if a player have a permission that grants him a multiple homes
     noname: "<red>Error!
 No name specified!"
+    reachedmaximum: "<red>You reached your limit for setting homes!"

 home:
   success: "<green>Teleported to your home!"